susutae/Mesh_User_Interface/USER_INTERFACE_GUIDE.md

 - Custom Modulation
 - Disconnect Nodes
 - RF Switch
+- Broadcast to Silent

 Some RF options appear only when the required license is available.

+The Frequency and TX Frequency fields use separate lists.
+Open the relevant **Manage** window to add, remove, import, or export `freqList` and `freqListTx` values.
+When **Update All Nodes** is enabled, a modified global frequency list is posted as the complete list, not only as the newly added or removed entry.

 ### Network Configuration